Email FacebookTwitterMenu burgerClose thin

 What Is a Deed of Trust?

-Differences Between a Grant Deed and Deed of Trust
+Grant Deed vs Deed of Trust

-The major difference between a grant deed and a deed of trust has to do with the presence of a loan and future obligations.
-Once a grant deed has been executed, the grantor usually is no longer involved with the real estate.
+The major difference between a grant deed vs deed of trust has to do with the presence of a loan and future obligations.
+Once a grant deed has been executed, the grantor is usually no longer involved with the real estate.

 On the other hand, with a deed of trust, the borrower and the lender have an ongoing relationship until the loan is paid off or the property is transferred to another party.
 When a property is transferred, the lender uses an “assignment of trust deed” to transfer their rights to the new lender.